What we’re about

 - We'll focus the discussion with key passages and discussion questions.
 Be sure to bring your favorite passages, questions, comments, criticisms, etc.

-A FEW NOTES ON THE TEXT
+A FEW NOTES ON THIS WEEK'S TEXT

 Join the Facebook group for more resources and discussion: